Poland Rediscovered: Kraków, Auschwitz, and Warsaw

-In this program, we visit Kraków, with its bubbly Baroque and cobbled charm, which is emerging as the "next Prague" — a vibrant city that's a surprise hit with many first-time visitors.
-Nearby, a visit to Auschwitz teaches us a timeless, soul-searching lesson.
-And Warsaw, decades after it was systematically destroyed during World War II, Warsaw is a lively, thriving capital once again.
+With its bubbly Baroque and cobbled charm, exciting Kraków is emerging as the "next Prague" — a vibrant city that's a surprise hit with many first-time visitors.
+Nearby, a visit to Auschwitz teaches a timeless, soul-searching lesson.
+And Warsaw, decades after it was systematically destroyed during World War II, is a lively, thriving capital once again.

-This hilltop has seen lots of changes over the years.
-Kazimierz the Great turned a small fortress into a mighty Gothic castle in the 14th century.
-Today, you'll see the cathedral and a castle complex, but little remains of Kazimierz's grand fortress, which burned to the ground in 1499.
-In the rest of the castle, you'll uncover more fragments of Kraków's history, and have the opportunity to visit several museums (tel.
-012-422-5155, ext.
-219).
+This hill is where Kazimierz the Great turned a small fortress into a mighty Gothic castle in the 14th century (only bits of its foundation remain, as the original fortress burned to the ground in 1499).
+But across the grounds of the castle you can uncover more fragments of Kraków's history, and have the opportunity to visit several museums.

 Kazimierz (Jewish Quarter)

-After centuries of living peacefully in Poland, Warsaw's Jews suffered terribly at the hands of the Nazis.
+After centuries of living relatively peacefully in Poland, Warsaw's Jews suffered terribly at the hands of the Nazis.
 Several sights in Warsaw commemorate those who were murdered, and those who fought back.
-But because the Nazis leveled the ghetto, there is literally nothing left except the street plan, some monuments, and the heroic spirit of its former residents.
-Begin at Ghetto Heroes Square (plac Bohaterow Getta) in the heart of what was the Jewish ghetto.
-The big park across the street is the future site of the Museum of the History of Polish Jews has rejuvenated the area, making it even more of a magnet for those interested in this chapter of Polish history.
+Because the Nazis leveled the ghetto, there is literally nothing left except the street plan, some monuments, and the heroic spirit of its former residents.
+However, the top-notch Museum of the History of Polish Jews has rejuvenated the area, making it even more of a magnet for those interested in this chapter of Polish history.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Hi, I'm Rick Steves, back with more of the best of Europe.
-This time we're exploring the best of Poland.
-It's a nation with a rich past and an exciting future.
+Hi, I'm Rick Steves, back with more of the Best of Europe.
+This time we're in Poland with such a rich history and a promising future.
+Dzień dobry.

-In the northeast of Europe, Poland is one of the largest countries on the Continent.
-We'll visit its historic capital, Kraków, side trip to a salt mine and to a concentration camp, then head for Poland's modern capital, Warsaw.
+In the northeast corner of Europe, Poland is one of the largest countries on the Continent.
+We'll visit its historic capital, Kraków, side trip to a salt mine, and to a concentration camp, then head for Poland's modern capital, Warsaw.

-We start in Kraków — it's like the Boston of Poland: a charming and vital city buzzing with history, college students and tourists.
-Even though the country's political capital moved from here to Warsaw 400 years ago, Kraków remains Poland's cultural and intellectual center.
+We start in Kraków — it's like the Boston of Poland: a charming and vital city buzzing with history, college students, and tourists.
+Even though Poland's political capital moved from here to Warsaw 400 years ago, Kraków remains the country's cultural and intellectual center.

 Kraków grew wealthy from trade in the 12th century.
-Traders who passed through were required to stop here for a few days and sell their goods at a discount.
+Traders passing through were required to stop for a few days and sell their goods at a discount.
 Local merchants then resold their wares at a profit…and the city thrived.

 Eventually Kraków's power waned.
-Warsaw emerged as Poland's dominant city while Kraków became a provincial backwater of the Hapsburg Empire ruled from Vienna.
+Warsaw emerged as the dominant city in Poland and Kraków remained a provincial backwater of the Habsburg Empire, ruled from Vienna.
 While Warsaw was in the sphere of Moscow and therefore more Eastern and conservative, Kraków has long been more Western and liberal.

 After the Tartars destroyed their city, Krakovians built this imposing wall.
 The big, round defensive fort standing outside the wall is a barbican.
 It provided extra protection at the town's main gate.

-When built in the 13th century, this was the biggest square in medieval Europe.
-Back then, you couldn't sell things just anywhere.
-Everything had to be sold here on the Market Square... or in the Cloth Hall.
+Or in the Cloth Hall.
 In the Middle Ages, this was where the cloth sellers had their market stalls.
-Today — whether you're looking for a fancy egg, some traditional embroidery, or a little amber — it's your one stop souvenir-shopping arcade.
+Today — whether you're looking for a fancy egg, some traditional embroidery, or a little amber — it's your one-stop souvenir-shopping arcade.

 I find Polish culture and history both compelling and confusing.
 My friend and fellow tour guide, Kasia Derlicka, is joining us to be sure we get things just right.

-Kasia: Lets go a very special place.
+Kasia: Let's go to a very special place.
 It's close to every Polish heart.
-Its Wawel and Poland actually begins in Wawel.
+It's Wawel, and Poland actually begins in Wawel.

 Poland is devoutly Catholic.
-75 percent of its nearly 40,000,000 people are practicing Catholics.
+75% of its nearly 40 million people are practicing Catholics.
 Pope John Paul II was a hometown boy and served right here as archbishop of Kraków before being called to Rome.
 Catholicism defines the Poles, holding them together when nothing else could.

 Kasia: Imagine, Poland was crunched between Protestant Germany and Orthodox Russia.
-During the partition in the 19th century, we didn't even show on the map, but we survived — thanks to being Polish and thanks to being Catholics.
-And during Communism it was also very difficult and very dark, but we expressed our freedom and political dissent by going to Mass.
+During the partition in the 19th century, we didn't even show on the map but we survived — thanks to being Polish, and thanks to being Catholics.
+And during Communism it was also very difficult and very dark, but we expressed our freedom and our political dissent by going to Mass.

 Compared to the rest of Europe, Polish churches are alive with people practicing their faith.
 Respectful tourists are welcome.
 Some come to worship and others to remember leading figures in Polish history, such as Kazimierz the Great.

-Most of all, Kazimierz is remembered as a tolerant and progressive king.
+Most of all, Kazimierz was remembered for being a tolerant and progressive king.
 In the 14th century, when other nations were deporting Jews, King Kazimierz actively welcomed them.
-He granted Jews special banking and trading privileges and began a long-lived tradition of Poland being a safe haven for Jews in Europe.
+He granted them special banking and trading privileges, and established the long-standing tradition of Poland being a safe haven for Jews in Europe.

-The neighborhood of Kazimierz, named for the king, was a thriving and autonomous Jewish community for centuries when most of the world's Jews lived here.
+The neighborhood of Kazimierz — named for the king — was a thriving and autonomous Jewish community for centuries when most of the world's Jews lived here in Poland.
 In the 1930s, a quarter of Kraków's population was Jewish.